sragli/bdm/README.md

 ### Boundary Conditions

-When data cannot be perfectly divided into equal-sized blocks, BDM handles three boundary conditions:

-* Ignore: Malformed parts are ignored
-* Recursive: Slice malformed parts into smaller pieces (down to some minimum size) and lookup CTM values for those smaller pieces
+If the object’s size is not a multiple of the block size, the boundary (or residual) region remains.
+This module handles two boundary conditions:

+* Ignore: Discard incomplete blocks at the edges
 * Correlated: Use sliding window instead of slicing.
-This way all slices will be of the proper shape
+By choosing the right window size, no residual blocks will remain at the boundary

 ### Key Advantages